About us

 A video games and computing aficionado ever since his first foray into this magical world through his first computer, the ZX Spectrum in the late 80s.
 A community builder at heart, his roles as Open Source Community Manager and previously Developer Advocate has led to a decade-long journey focused on helping people get organized, involved, and refine their technical and marketing skills.

-Amanda Farough - Director of Communications & Board Member
+Amanda Farough - President, Director of Communications & Board Member

 Amanda has been covering the game industry as a journalist and entertainment writer for the past 10 years with an emphasis on indie games.
 She’s worked as a lead editor, managing editor, and editor-in-chief over the years that she’s been writing.
 These days, she’s co-host and producer on Virtual Economy and co-host on the Engaged Family Gaming podcast.